Top Excuses #4: Healthy food is boring!

 I’m expanding on my Slideshare presentation titled “Cupcakes vs. rice cakes,” explaining how you can overcome these perceived obstacles.
 You can also check out the SLIDESHARE.

 This post is going to be mostly visual and would actually become very lengthy if I shared all of the images I have of delicious, healthy food!
 But don’t worry, I’ll restrain myself to just my favourites.

 I think the “healthy food is boring” idea stems from the misconception that if food looks and tastes great it must be “naughty” or can’t be good for us.
 So why bother with healthy food if it’s not going to taste good?

 We’ve been presented with a lot of misleading information over the last few decades.
-First we were led to believe that fat was bad for us, which ironically led to food manufacturers replacing fat with sugar in a lot of processed foods.
+First we were led to believe that all fat was bad for us, which ironically led to food manufacturers replacing fat with sugar in a lot of processed foods.

 So why should you listen to me?
-Because I like to think that I’m the voice of reason.
+Well, I like to think that I’m the voice of reason.
 You really can’t go wrong if you use a common sense approach to your diet and stop using labels like good, bad, healthy, naughty, etc.

-The images that I’m sharing below are foods that I eat.
+The images I’m sharing below are foods that I eat.
 Some I eat regularly, some occasionally.
 But I enjoy them all as part of a healthy diet.

 So have a scroll through and see if you can work out which is which!